 As a conservatory measure, the Bureau issued the orders requested by the AMF to prohibit Warren English, Alain-André Desarzens, Michèle Amiot, as well as Méga International Business and Institut des médecines universelles, their officers, representatives and directors from carrying out any activity in respect of a transaction in securities and from pursuing activities as a securities adviser.

-The Bureau also froze the funds, securities and other assets held by and on behalf of Warren English, Alain-André Desarzens, Michèle Amiot, Méga International Business and Institut des médecines universelles, and ordered Alain-André Desarzens' website (www.myleads.8k.com This link will open in a new window) to be shut down.
+The Bureau also froze the funds, securities and other assets held by and on behalf of Warren English, Alain-André Desarzens, Michèle Amiot, Méga International Business and Institut des médecines universelles, and ordered Alain-André Desarzens' website (www.myleads.8k.com) to be shut down.